Mohammad-Amirifard/Mac_Derandomization/README.md

 - 📦 Mac De_randomization
   |- 📄 README.md        #Guide file
   |- 📂 data             #Here you can see datasets.
-  |- 📂 Notebooks        #Here you can see jupyter files
+  |- 📂 Notebooks        #Here you can see jupyter file
-  |- 📂 Report           #Here you can see a complete report of what we have done
 ```